juribeparada/MMDVM_HS/BUILD.md

 - make serial-bl devser=/dev/ttyXXX: upload firmware with USB bootloader support using serial port bootloader method.

+- make serial-nobl devser=/dev/ttyXXX: upload firmware with USB support using serial port bootloader method, but without USB bootloader installation.

 - make serial-bl-old devser=/dev/ttyXXX: same as "make serial-bl" but using bootloader with short reset pulse.

 - make stlink: upload standard firmware using ST-Link interface.

 - make stlink-bl: upload firmware with USB bootloader support using ST-Link interface.

+- make stlink-nobl: upload firmware with USB support using ST-Link interface, but without USB bootloader.

 - make stlink-bl-old: same as "make stlink-bl" but using bootloader with short reset pulse.

 - make ocd: upload standard firmware using ST-Link interface.
+This method uses a local openocd installation.

+- make ocd-nobl: upload firmware with USB support using ST-Link interface, but without USB bootloader.
 This method uses a local openocd installation.

 - make ocd-bl: upload firmware with USB bootloader support using ST-Link interface.
 This method uses a local openocd installation.